syncfusion-content/flutter-docs/Flutter/signaturepad/getting-started.md

 ## Initialize Signature Pad

 After importing the package, initialize the signature pad widget as a child of any widget.
-Here, the SinaturePad widget is added as a child of the Container widget to get a position and size.
-Also, applied a background color to show the Signature Pad widget in white background.The default `backgroundColor` is `Colors.transparent`.
+Here, the signature pad widget is added as a child of the Container widget to get a position and size.
+Also, applied a background color to show the signature pad widget in white background.The default `backgroundColor` is `Colors.transparent`.

 {% tabs %}
 {% highlight Dart %}